dmpop/sonnenhut/README.md

 The script provides the following information:

- - Sunrise and sunset
  - Golden hour start and duration
  - Brief weather summary
- - Current temperature
+ - Current temperature, wind speed, and humidity
- - Precipitation probability

 The script also shows notes from the accompanying *sonnenhut.txt* file (created automatically during the fist run).